Replacement freezer LED light board used for some Ikea, Kenmore, KitchenAid, Maytag, and Whirlpool refrigerator models.

 - Approx. 5"L x 2"W.

-*Some refrigerators' LED modules are on a connected circuit and tend to go out at the same time.
-Please be aware that it may take more than one LED module to fix lighting issues in those units.
+*Some refrigerator LED lights operate in a series and tend to go out at the same time.
+Please be aware that it may take replacing multiple or even all LEDs within the series to completely resolve the lighting problem.

 Failure Symptoms: One LED light is out and others are dim / flickering / strobing.
 Multiple LED lights are strobing / flickering / out.